thefluffyoshi/Magic101/README.md

 # Project name: Magic101
 Class: Advanced Java with Android Studio

+People who worked on the project: thefluffyoshi (me)

 Submitted Aug 26 2020

 Characters in a Magic Game where there are Dragons, Slimes, Player, Monster and Sorcerer.
 They all have set values and can only be changed using code.